 - Communication difficulties

-- 33%% had sustained a traumatic brain injury, 50% had other forms of ABI (such as hypoxic brain injury, neoplasm and infection) and 17% had had a stroke.
+- 30% had other forms of ABI (such as hypoxic brain injury, infection and toxic injury), and

-- The average time since injury was 14 months.
+- The average time since injury wastwo months.

-Discover more about how our service users changed between admission and discharge at our services across the country in our Outcomes report 2017
+Find out more about how our service users changed from admission to discharge in our Brain Injury Report 2020-2021.

 For people with longer-term rehabilitation needs, 1101 Bristol Road is also located in Birmingham and offers continuing rehabilitation and specialist care and support for people with an acquired brain injury.